JEK-III/MDCSurvey/Roadmap.md

 * *repos should expose stats downloads and citations
 * *views and links are less important
 * *data citation is good, collecting that info is good

+* previous survey found citations to be the most useful measure of impact (Kratz & Strasser, 2015)